CPE Services Logo

 6. Plan for getting lots of scum ...... like when there’s Nocardia !!

-7. Always provide for safe access to scum hoppers (Elizabeth, NJ).
+7. Always provide for safe access to scum hoppers.

 8. Ducking skimmers?
 NG!
 Cost lots of $$$ …. return lots of water …. and preclude ever having the very useful option of providing an algae sweep mechanism.